JuliaAstro/Spectra.jl/docs/src/contrib.md

 - `flux::AbstractArray`
 - `meta::Dict{Symbol, Any}`

 Variations of `wave` and `flux` ought to work given the appropriate methods being written.
-For instance, [`Spectra.UnitfulSpectrum`](@ref) does not work with [Interpolations.jl](https://github.com/juliamath/interpolations.jl) natively, so it was wrapped to provide the correct interface.

 ## Contributing Guidelines